FiGOBLAC/shortcode-css-generator/README.md

-# shortcode-css-generator
+# Shortcode CSS Generator
-Generate custom css from shortcodes based on user options
+A css generator for shortcodes